 Rozmaryn is the successor to a restaurant called Julian’s, purchased from the previous owner.
-The new owner has changed the name to Rozmaryn (Polish for the herb, Rosemary), upgraded the interior, created a website, and generally spruced the place up, but it’s so similar, I’ve updated the Julian’s listing rather than scrapping it.
+The new owner, Joann, has changed the name to Rozmaryn (Polish for the herb, Rosemary), upgraded the interior, created a website, and generally spruced the place up, but it’s so similar, I’ve updated the Julian’s listing rather than scrapping it.
 Keep in mind that some of the older comments refer to Julian’s.

 This is the real deal.
-The owner, who may wait on you, speaks English semi-fluently, but most of the customers will be conversing in Polish.
+The owner, who usually waits on you, speaks English quite fluently, but most of the customers will be conversing in Polish.
 Clientèle seem to be a mixture of locals: families and factory workers.
-The latter use Julian’s as a place for home-cooking away from home.
+The latter use Rozmaryn as a place for home-cooking away from home.
 Many are here temporarily, sending dollars back to their families still living in Europe.

 The food is classic eastern European fare with an emphasis on meat, potatoes, and cabbage, although chicken, fish, and a variety of vegetable dishes are also on the menu.

-The fried pork chops are excellent: boneless, pounded thin, expertly breaded and fried.
-There are several varieties of perogy (Polish ravioli) stuffed with cheese, cabbage, or mushrooms.
+The pork loin schnitzel (header image) is excellent: boneless, pounded thin, expertly breaded and fried, topped by an egg.
+There are several varieties of perogy (Polish ravioli) stuffed with cheese, ground meat, cabbage, or mushroom & sauerkraut.
 The home-prepared cabbage salads are fresh and tangy.
 Potato pancakes to die for.
-Check out the “Gypsy Special” which is a goulash slathered between two fabulously crispy potato pancake (See picture.
+Check out the “Gypsy Special” which is a goulash slathered between two halves of a fabulously crispy potato pancake (See picture.
 I had to take a bite out of the lower left corner before photographing it!).
 The many vegetarian options make the restaurant “Veggie Friendly”; about half the vegetarian items are suitable for vegans, so we’ve rate things “Vegan Friendly” as well.
 Vegetarians will want to sample the cold salads: white cabbage, red cabbage, beets, and cucumbers, and well as the vegetarian perogies.